jodaz/speedstudy/README.md

 - [ ] Learn about cryptocurrencies, markets and other things associated
 - [ ] Learn about hardware specifications
 - [ ] Get at least one Free Code Camp certificate
+- [ ] Pass every course on college with a grad of 7 or more.
 - [ ] Read [these books](resources.md#read-list)
 ---